 How to make the recipe

-Preheat the oven to 450°F. In a mixing bowl, combine the flour, baking powder, baking soda, and salt and pepper with a whisk.
+1. Position rack in the center of oven and heat to 450°F. In a large bowl, combine the flour, baking powder, baking soda, and salt and pepper with a whisk.

-Make a hole in the center of the mixture.
-Pour in the buttermilk and fold everything together with a big spoon or rubber spatula.
+3. Make a hole in the center of the mixture.
+Pour in the cold buttermilk and fold everything together with a big spoon or silicone spatula just until they’re moistened and come together in a mass.
+Mixing too much at this point will lead to tough biscuits.

-Sprinkle with the chives and bacon, then continue to fold the dough until it starts to come together.
+4. Sprinkle with the fresh chives and crispy bacon, then continue to fold the dough until it starts to come together.
 Do not overwork the dough or the biscuits will be tough.

-Fold one side in, then the other.
+6. Fold one side in, then the other.
 Turn the dough horizontally.
 Gently flatten it into a 1-inch thick rectangle once again.
+(You can use your hands or a rolling pin to flatten the dough.)
 Repeat the process three to four more times.
+(B)

-Using a 2 ½-inch round cutter, cut out the biscuits.
-Re-roll scraps until no more dough is available.
+7. Using a 2 ½-inch round biscuit cutter (or a cookie cutter or pastry cutter) cut out the biscuits.
+(C) Re-roll scraps until no more dough is available.
 You should be left with around 8 biscuits.

-On a parchment paper-lined baking sheet, arrange the biscuits close together.
-Make sure they are in touch with one another.
+8. On a parchment paper-lined large, heavy baking sheet, arrange the biscuits close together.
+(D) Make sure they are touch one another.

 Storing and reheating the biscuits

-Place the entire pan of uncooked biscuits in the freezer overnight to freeze them.
-You may remove them from the parchment paper and place them into a freezer bag for up to three months once they have been frozen.
+- Place the entire pan of uncooked biscuits in the freezer overnight to freeze them.
+Remove them from the parchment paper and place them into a freezer bag for up to three months once they have been frozen.

 Recipe tips

-When it comes time to cut the biscuits, press your biscuit ring straight down without twisting, and dip it in flour between each cut.
+- When it comes time to cut the biscuits, press your biscuit cutter or round cookie cutter straight down without twisting, and dip it in flour between each cut.

 Flaky Bacon Chive Biscuits